 • Ideal For: Entire homes, especially kitchens, bathrooms, and basements.

-Waterproof Vinyl Flooring comes in a few new types such as WPC (Wood Plastic Composites) and SPC (Stone Plastic Composite).
+Waterproof Vinyl Flooring comes in a few new types, such as WPC (Wood Plastic Composites) and SPC (Stone Plastic Composite).
 This design variant has been created in order to provide sturdy yet high-performance results for both homes and business establishments.

 6. Peel-and-Stick Vinyl Tiles